Good Witch of the North (Baum): The Wiz

 In William F. Brown and Charlie Smalls's Broadway hit, The Wiz, the Good Witch of the North is named "Addaperle".
 She is portrayed by Clarice Taylor.
 Amber Riley played the role in the 2015 television special.
 In the 1978 film version, her name is "Miss One" (played by Thelma Carpenter).
 Glinda, the Good Witch of the South, is a separate character in both stage and film versions.

 Animation

 In the 1982 anime film, The Good Witch of the North is again the grandmotherly figure of the novel.
 In the American version, she is voiced by an unbilled Elizabeth Hanna, who also played the Wicked Witch of the West.
 While appearing very young, Glinda (Wendy Thatcher) refers to the Good Witch of the North as her sister.

 The VeggieTales episode The Wonderful Wizard of Ha's from Big Idea Productions contains Madame Blueberry as "Splenda the Sweet But Non-Fattening Fairy" (brand name for a sugar substitute) replacing both of the two Good Witches.

-In the Disney film Oz the Great and Powerful, she is not named as the Good Witch of the North, just a good witch.
-She later becomes the Wicked Witch of the West.
-Her sister, Evanora, advisor to the now dead king, becomes the Wicked Witch of the East.
-There is no Northern Witch.

 In the Amazon Prime Video 2015 animated series, Lost in Oz, the Witch appears as Glinda the Good, the ruler of the Emerald City who disappeared years ago.